June 3 Resistance movement: Treaty on Basic Relations

 Since then, the Park Chung Hee administration has continued consultations between South Korea and Japan, and in December 1965 South Korea and Japan finally agreed to normalize diplomatic relations through Treaty on Basic Relations between Japan and the Republic of Korea, resulting in the restoration of diplomatic relations 20 years after National Liberation Day of Korea.

-The main contents of the Treaty on Basic Relations between Korea and Japan "Confirm that all treaties and agreements signed between the Korean Empire and Empire of Japan before 22 August 1910, are already invalid.
+The main contents of the Treaty on Basic Relations between South Korea and Japan "Confirm that all treaties and agreements signed between the Korean Empire and Empire of Japan before 22 August 1910, are already invalid.
 Article 2 and "We confirm that the Republic of Korea government is the only legitimate government on the Korean Peninsula."
 In Article 2, the English version of "already invalid" is described as "already null and void," on which the two countries' interpretations of it differ.
 South Korea says the annexation itself is illegal, while Japan claims the annexation treaty was legal but was nullified as of the time of liberation.
 Article 3 and Article 4 which recognize bilateral diplomatic relations.